GOLD SPIKE: Last spike ceremony connecting America's first transcontinental railroad on May 10th, 1869 at Promontory Summit, Utah

-The main loop is 627 miles that includes interstate highways, two-lane highways, and some optional dirt roads.
+The main loop is 627 miles that includes interstate highways, two-lane highways, some optional dirt roads - and even a part of the original Transcontinental Railroad grade.
 We will go through very remote country that sometimes will not have cell service or wi-fi.
 It's just common sense to leave each community with a full fuel tank as well as a supply of water and snacks.
 It's not uncommon to have more than 100 miles between gas stations.
 Depending on the time of the year have sweatshirts or jackets in your vehicle.
 It is not unusual to have a 50 degree swing in temperature from the high to the overnight low.

 Both Utah and Nevada do an exceptional job maintaining their roads.
 If you are going to travel on The Transcontinental Backcountry Byway (it really is a backcountry byway) and/or actually drive on the Bonneville Salt Flats (yes, it is permitted) then we suggest a sturdy vehicle with good tires and ground clearance.
 Rain or snow can make either of these routes unpredictable or downright dangerous.
 Towing can be expensive, so check conditions before you try either one.

 Salt Lake is a major hub, so starting your trip here and flying in and renting a car should be easy to arrange.
 As long as you are in Salt Lake City you might want to spend a day or two exploring the "Crossroads of the West."
 The city is famous for Mormons, mountains and, of course, skiing.
 It has all of that, as well as a comfortable blend of culture, nightlife, attractions, and recreation.